Queen's Road Cemetery: Other notable burials

 John & Mary Harris.
 John Harris (1792–1873), (artist and facsimilist) was notable for designing Tracing-Boards used in Masonic Lodges worldwide.
-Worked also at the British Museum and produced a facsimile of the Magna Carta in gold.
+Worked also at the British Museum and produced a facsimile of Magna Carta in gold.
 He and his wife resided at The Asylum for Aged, Worthy and Decayed Freemasons, located in Freemason's Road, Croydon.
 They were in an unmarked grave until a headstone was erected by the Provincial Grand Lodge of Surrey and consecrated in September 2018.

 Wildlife

 Like many urban cemeteries, Queen's Road provides a good localised habitat for wildlife in an otherwise largely built-up area.
 There is a wide variety of trees, bushes and shrubs, and a few areas of grass have been set aside to grow wild.
 Both green and great spotted woodpecker may be seen as well as the more usual jays, magpies, carrion crows, robins, thrushes and blackbirds.

 Trees include yew, birch, beech, rowan, several species of pine and a number of blossoming fruit trees.